🍎

 9.1.1 Terminology

-To get a better understanding about Offer Decisioning, we highly recommend you to read the overview on how the Offer Decisioning Application Service works with Adobe Experience Platform.
+To get a better understanding about Offer Decisioning, we highly recommend you to read the on how the Offer Decisioning Application Service works with Adobe Experience Platform.

 Working with Offer Decisioning, you need to understand the following concepts: